 Why Niche Keywords Are Important

-Niche keywords are important because the user’s search intent is clear, they’re easier to rank for, and have low competition.
+Niche keywords are important because the user’s search intent is clear, they’re easier to rank for, and they have lower competition.

-Typically, broad topics (e.g., dogs) carry a higher difficulty level, and you don’t understand what the searcher is looking for.
+Typically, broad topics (e.g., dogs) carry a higher difficulty level, and you don’t understand what problem the searcher needs help solving.

 Sidenote: Of course, there are always exceptions.
 No hard and fast rule says every niche keyword will be easy to rank for.
 But, on average, I’ve found this to be true.